 How the hell did we decide fat was bad?

 They lived off local, seasonal produce.
 They ate butter and cream.
-Basically, they ate real food!
+They ate real food!

-Why then, have we been convinced that fat is bad for us?
-In Australia, according to the Australian Burea of Statistics, obesity and type 2 diabetes is higher than ever, with obesity increasing from 1 in 5 people in 1995 to 1 in 3 now being obese, and 1.7 million Australians have diabetes, with 1 person every 5 minutes being diagnosed!
-Even our kids are sicker and fatter, with obesity rising to 25%, one quarter of our kids, due to less activity and eating more sugar.
-Something is clearly not working.
+Why have we been convinced that fat is bad for us?
+In Australia, according to the Australian Bureau of Statistics, obesity and type 2 diabetes are higher than ever, with obesity increasing from 1 in 5 people in 1995 to 1 in 3 now being obese, and 1.7 million Australians have diabetes, with 1 person every 5 minutes being diagnosed!
+Even our kids are sicker and fatter, with obesity rising to 25%, one-quarter of our kids, due to less activity and eating more sugar.
+Something is not working.

 Where did it all go wrong?

 I guess because he was ‘a little famous’, he convinced people they should avoid fat.
-And later the lovely dietary guidelines and diet pyramid appeared, and it supported the message to eat a low fat diet.
-Suddenly everyone stopped eating fat and started eating more carbohydrate and sugar, filling up on bread, breakfast cereals, pasta, rice and potatoes.
+And later, the lovely dietary guidelines and diet pyramid appeared, and they supported the message of eating a low fat diet.
+Suddenly everyone stopped eating fat and started eating more carbohydrates and sugar, filling up on bread, breakfast cereals, pasta, rice and potatoes.
 They ate more fat-free food higher in sugar, like low fat milk, ice cream and snacks, and loads more processed foods.

 So, we were falsely led to believe fat was bad, but we replaced healthy fat with sugar and the starchy overload of carbs that has now caused us to get fat and sick.

 As they say: Don’t blame the butter for what the bread did!